 In connection to Slush Singapore (the Finnish global start-up event organiser) and Singapore Week of Innovation & TeCHnology (SWITCH) the much-anticipated Nordic Innovation House (NIH) was soft-launched in Singapore on 13 September.
 This took place at one of Singapore’s co-working spaces, WeWork, in the downtown business district in front of a sizeable business and start-up community, with representatives from the country missions involved.
-The ambassadors representing Iceland, Finland, Norway and Sweden attended the occasion with Finland’s Ambassador to Thailand H.E.
+The ambassadors and Consuls representing Iceland, Finland, Norway and Sweden attended the occasion with Finland’s Ambassador to Singapore H.E.
 Paula Parviainen appointed to speak on behalf of the ambassadors.

 The NIH will bring together the Nordic and Singaporean ecosystems for tech scale-up’s.
-It is co-funded by and established in cooperation with Nordic Innovation NI is a Nordic organization working to promote cross-border trade and innovation and is funded by the Nordic Council of Ministers, which is the official inter-governmental body for cooperation in the Nordic region.
+It is co-funded by and established in cooperation with Nordic Innovation (NI).
+NI is a Nordic organization working to promote cross-border trade and innovation and is funded by the Nordic Council of Ministers, which is the official inter-governmental body for cooperation in the Nordic region.

 First launched in Silicon Valley in 2014 and in New York in 2017, the NIH in Singapore is a soft-landing, community and resource centre as well as a networking hub for Nordic tech scale-up’s seeking to speed up their market growth in South East Asia and expanding their network.

 In her welcome remarks the ambassador Paula Parviainen said that the Nordic collaboration goes way back before the EU was created, and that the Nordic countries share their common values, with societies and economies built on the same model.

 “We do find more and more ways to collaborate and Singapore is a great launch pad for start-ups and our companies and this event proves that there has been a need for something like this.”